JEVON FOREST BIOLOGICAL STATION

 A network of marked trails have been established throughout the whole reserve for scientific study and excursions.

-The biological station at Jevon Forest Reserve welcomes volunteers, interns and scientists to participate in existing studies or to develop their own projects.
+The biological station at Jevon Forest welcomes volunteers, interns and scientists to participate in existing studies or to develop their own projects.

 We rely on logistical support to undertake the field work of undergraduate and postgraduate students, as well as for independent scientists.
 “Parabiologists” (field assistants) form part of the reserve team and these roles are undertaken by local experts.